Welcome to discgolfworld.com's custom-selected Starter Set page!

 Stingray: The easiest to throw straight.
 Larger diameter disc than the drivers.
 Small rim.
 Will turn with strong throws.

-Cobra: 2nd easiest to throw.
+Shark: 2nd easiest to throw.
 Larger diameter.
 Easy to throw straight.
 Won't turn quite as much as the Stingray with strong snaps.

 Skeeter: 3rd easiest to throw.
 Regular diameter.
 Excellent straight disc.
 A good snap will send this disc straight with little turn.
 To turn this disc it must be overpowered.